Behil-Alemu/Field-Recorder/Proposal.md

 - What features make your site more than a CRUD app?
 What are your stretch goals?
     - [ ] accessing camera to take picture of samples is a stretch goal
     - [ ] when clicking on the im, it would have a component that displays the image better
+    - [ ] Graph data and be able to see trend.
+Data analysis